hydroGR/evalhyd/__source/cli/subcommands/evalhyd_evalp.rst

    Path to directory where CSV files containing masking conditions are.
    The directory must contain separate files for each site, whose filenames must match those found in *q_obs*.
-Each condition consists in a string and can be specified on observed streamflow or on time indices.
+Each condition consists in a string and can be specified on observed/predicted streamflow values/statistics (mean, median, quantile), or on time indices.
 If provided in combination with *t_msk*, the latter takes precedence.
    If not provided and neither is *t_msk*, no subset is performed and only one set of metrics is returned corresponding to the whole time series.
 If provided, as many sets of metrics are returned as they are conditions provided.

    .. code-block:: text
       :caption: Directory structure to follow for masking conditions.